James Harris (North Carolina politician): Constitutional convention of 1868

+Legislative tenure

+Republican leaders in North Carolina's 4th congressional district initially nominated Harris to run for the seat in the U.S. House of Representatives in 1868 but later arranged for him to withdraw his candidacy in favor of Northern Republican and former state commissioner of bankruptcy John T. Deweese.
+Deweese later claimed to have bribed Harris $1,000 for his support.
+Harris then devoted his energies to a bid for a seat in the state legislature.

 Harris was one of 17 colored men elected to the North Carolina House of Representatives in 1868.
 Historian Elizabeth Balanoff wrote that he was "clearly the leading spokesman for North Carolina Negroes" in the body.
 The 1868 legislature sat in two sessions, the first from July to August 1868 and the second from November 1868 to April 1869.
 During both sessions, Harris chaired the House's Committee on Propositions and Grievances, served on the Committee on the Judiciary, and served on the Committee on Education.
 During the 1869 session, he additionally served as a member of a committee to investigate the purchase of land for a new state penitentiary.

 In February 1869, Harris supported a bill which guaranteed that the testimony of colored persons before courts of law would be treated equally with the testimony of whites.
 Some other colored representatives believed that legislation of that nature was unnecessary due to provisions in the new constitution guaranteeing racial equality, but Harris believed it necessary that both the constitution and state laws explicitly guarantee racial equality.
 He later proposed a bill to ensure blacks would be selected for jury duty, but the measure was unsuccessful.
 Harris also supported measures to assist married women facing neglect and abandonment by their husbands.